allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 * listing
 * product

-so we'll create two screen objects that we'll use in tests.
+so we’ll create two screen objects that we’ll use in tests.

-Let's start with a simple listing object:
+Let’s start with a simple listing object:

 ```swift
 class ListingScreen {